And then there were two...

 Jabari Arthur continues to make some nice plays.
 He is in tremendous shape and certainly will break tackles in the secondary this season.

-Dennis Kennedy and Alphonso Owen returned kicks today.
+Alphonso Owen returned kicks today.
 Kennedy is probably the third option, but there were some nagging injuries that kept the usual returners from doing the task.
 With the ball, Owen is a shifty runner and will make some defenders miss in the open field.

 The team looked absolutely exhausted at the end of practice.
 Coaches told them to bear crawl across the field as the day's final drill.
 I saw better bear crawls from my wrestling team's heavyweight in high school.
 It was pretty pathetic.
 But then again, these guys had to be dead tired.